JanneMattila/www/docs/_posts/2023/10/2023-10-30-automating-maintenance-tasks.markdown

 {% include imageEmbed.html link="/assets/posts/2023/10/30/automating-maintenance-tasks/teams.png" %}

-Here is our final solution in VS Code:
+Here is the solution in VS Code:

 {% include imageEmbed.html link="/assets/posts/2023/10/30/automating-maintenance-tasks/vs-code.png" %}

-Source can be found here:
+Source for this demo can be found here:

 {% include githubEmbed.html text="JanneMattila/azure-functions-and-powershell" link="JanneMattila/azure-functions-and-powershell" %}

+## Wrap-up

+This post contained one example of how you can use Azure Functions and PowerShell for managing your maintenance tasks.

+I'll continue on this topic to cover the deployment of this solution to Azure.

+I hope you find this useful!